tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/EventHub/send-batch-events.md

 |500|Internal error.|

 ### Response Body
  If the request is successful, the response body is empty.
-If the request is not successful, the body contains an error code and error message.
+If the request isn't successful, the body contains an error code and error message.

 ## Examples
  **Request**